-Figure 13.
+Figure 18.
 Example PAFOHS202 serial number configuration.

-If the highlighted fields are blank please use the drop down menus and refresh button to select appropriately.
+If the highlighted fields are blank, please use the drop-down menus and refresh button to select appropriately.
 After making selection press 'Apply' on the configuration window and then press 'OK'.
 Reboot the software application to reattempt intialisation.

-If the drop down menus of 'DAQmx Devices' and FOHS Serial Number are not populated, close software, reboot the system and check again.
+If the drop-down menus of 'DAQmx Devices' and FOHS Serial Number are not populated, close software, reboot the system and check again.
 If problem persists, please consult the 'Supplier details' section of this manual to get in touch.

-Fibre Integrity Check with Visible Light Source
+Sensor Integrity Check with Visible Light Source

-The hydrophone is (optionally) supplied with a visible light source for fault checking and to aid alignment.
-If it is suspected that a sensor is broken, the visible light source can be used to verify this.
+The fibre-optic hydrophone (sensor) is (optionally) supplied with a visible light source for fault checking and to aid alignment.
+If it is suspected that a sensor is broken, the visible light source can be used to verify this (Figure 19).